bigkwii/cutting-plane-game-2/NOTES.md

 Should I change the GLOBALS script to GLOBAL?
 Which one makes more sense?
 I'll keep GLOBALS for now, but I'll probably change my mind later.

 Level 1 works fine, as always, but level 2 keeps complaining that one of the 2 halves has 0 area.
 Very strange.
 I'll investigate this further.

+The problem was super simple, my area checked returned negative numbers when a polygon is refined in CW order.
+I've upgraded the area check to return the absolute value of the area.

+With that, the refactor is complete.